 Efficient buffer pool tuning improves performance and saves on expensive mainframe resources.
 However, buffer pool tuning usually proves to be challenging.
 In many cases, it is so daunting and labor intensive that it tends to be done as a project and only when "needed".
 Seldom is it implemented as an ongoing task.
 This lack of monitoring leads to I/O problems, avoidable CPU consumption, inefficient storage usage, and may lead to premature CPU upgrades and memory expansion.
 BPA4DB2 offers a better and cost effective alternative.
 Designed to be easy to use, it offers expert system problem detection, problem resolution guidance and automated audit or "health check" with pro-active notification for impending problems.

-Automatic Problem Detection
+Automatic Problem Detection and Alerts

 The question is: "Are there problems with the bufferpools or is the current bufferpool setup already optimal?"
 In other words, is there tuning potential or not?
 Can changes to the bufferpool setup improve overall performance or will the changes prove unneeded?
 How much improvement can be expected?
 Is it possible to save CPU time?
 Can access times be shortened, bottlenecks eliminated and related problems avoided?